Abuthaheer4593/Abuthaheer-/README.md

-# Project 1-
+# Project 2-
-This project is about business documentation analysis
+This project is about swiggi analysis documentation